kxk302/MACS2/README.txt

    ATCC_0mM_S1_R1_001_peaks.narrowPeak: peak locations together with peak summit, p-value, and q-value ATCC_0mM_S1_R1_001_summits.bed: contains the peak summits locations for every peak

-   Run run_peak_caller.sh with <EXTSIZE> set to 25, 35, 50, 75, 100, 150, and 200.

 6. ATCC_0mM_S1_R1_001_peaks.xls file contains information about called peaks for all chromosomes.
 Save the peaks information for each chromosome by running the following command:

-   ./scripts/split_peaks_file.sh <EXTSIZE>
+   ./scripts/split_peaks_files.sh

+   This script calls ./script/split_peaks_file.sh with <EXTSIZE> set to 25, 35, 50, 75, 100, 150, and 200.
-   This shell script calls ./scripts/split_peaks_file.py for each "_peaks.xls" file, and generates 24 .bed files (chromosomes 1 to 22, X and Y), in the same folder as the "_peaks.xls" file.
+   The ./scripts/split_peaks_file.sh, in turn, calls ./scripts/split_peaks_file.py for each "_peaks.xls" file and generates 24 .bed files (chromosomes 1 to 22, X and Y), in the same folder as the "_peaks.xls" file.

-   Run split_peaks_file.sh with <EXTSIZE> set to 25, 35, 50, 75, 100, 150, and 200.

 7. For each chromosome, find the intersection between chromosome peaks and non-b DNA annotations by running thefollowing command: